-Accelerating the cash collections is one means of reducing the receivables.
+Accelerating cash collections is one means of reducing the amount receivables.
 In fact, if sales personnel are involved in collections, an incentive based on customer payment habits might be considered.
 However, the amount of funds tied up in receivables may result in part from antiquated or slow procedures in the order and billing process and not in the collection cycle.
 A detailed review of the procedures from receipt of the customer order, through shipment, to cash collection might be helpful in spotting areas for improvement.
 For example, in a typical manufacturing company, each step in the procedures from receipt of the customer order until final collection should be studied for means of expediting.
 Thus, these events ought to be analyzed for means of speeding up the process:

-- Order receipt steps, such as processing the customer order from receipt in the mailroom or order department to the sales department - Order processing steps in the sales department, such as separation of stock orders from custom orders - Credit approval steps, such as the segregation of orders to be expedited and the separation of orders for known creditworthy customers - Order shipping procedures, such as reviews by the shipper of a credit hold list prior to shipping product - Order paperwork flow from the shipping department to the billing department - Invoice preparation and mailing procedures
+- Order receipt steps, such as processing the customer order from receipt in the mailroom or order department to the sales department - Order processing steps in the sales department, such as separation of stock orders from custom orders - Credit approval steps, such as the segregation of orders to be expedited and the acceleration of orders for known creditworthy customers - Order shipping procedures, such as reviews by the shipper of a credit hold list prior to shipping product - Order paperwork flow from the shipping department to the billing department - Invoice preparation and mailing procedures - Issuance of invoices by e-mail - Prompt issuance of month-end statements